piratefsh/piratefsh.github.io/_posts/2014-12-16-freelance.md

 title:  "Freelance"
 date:   2014-12-16 10:18:46
 categories: general projects
-excerpt: Freelance details on web development and design work that I do
 ---

 I'm currently available for freelance projects, particularly front-end web development.
 I do anything from __one-page websites__ to __Wordpress__ sites to __AngularJS__ apps.
 I work a lot with __HTML5/CSS3__ and __Javascript__, and particularly enjoy developing Javascript features and UI/UX work.